 - Review procedures to notify residents in the event of an emergency/disaster. - Update contact information of all residents for management and emergency responders.
 Include any "special needs" information for residents. - Confirm the Recreation Building as the central gathering place for information/evacuations during an emergency/disaster.
-Provide instructions for 24/7 access to Recreation Building. - Property Management Chain of Command and emergency contacts will be presented. - Discuss any amendments or changes to the plan that may be necessary. - Update resident lists and contact information to be used only during emergencies by management and first responders. - Review of emergency notification tools and how to be signed up for alerts. - Review procedures for emergency generator, utility shutoffs and emergency gate operations.
+Provide instructions for 24/7 access to Building D Community Room. - Property Management Chain of Command and emergency contacts will be presented. - Discuss any amendments or changes to the plan that may be necessary. - Update resident lists and contact information to be used only during emergencies by management and first responders. - Review of emergency notification tools and how to be signed up for alerts. - Review procedures for emergency generator, utility shutoffs and emergency gate operations.

-Appendix's
+Appendix

-A. Site evacuation map Insert map

-- B. Road network map Insert Map - C. Site plan with gas and electric shutoffs, generator location, master keys location, and gate override switch.(To be provided prior to certificate of occupancy.) - D. Building evacuation meeting points map.
+- A. Site evacuation map (insert map) - B. Know All Your Ways Out Map (insert map) - C. Know Your Alerts (insert printable flyer) - D. Site plan with gas and electric shutoffs, generator location, master key's location, and gate override switch.(To be provided prior to certificate of occupancy.) - E. Building evacuation meeting points map.
 (To be provided prior to certificate of occupancy.)